 "It's sickening," said Bengals head coach Zac Taylor.

-The Bengals had a 21-7 lead and the ball midway through the third quarter when running back Chase Brown lost a fumble inside the Bengals 30 and Baltimore went on to score four straight touchdowns.
+The Bengals had a 21-7 lead and the ball midway through the third quarter when running back Chase Brown lost a fumble inside the Bengals 30, and Baltimore went on to score four straight touchdowns.

 "Every time you play them, it's a one-score game.
 Whoever wins the turnover battle wins the game," Taylor said.
 "That's what it came down to."

-But not before the Herculean efforts of Burrow and Chase allowed the Bengals to get the ball with 1:49 left and crawl to within 35-34 when Burrow lofted his fourth touchdown pass of the night and ninth in four days on a five-yard floater that Chase caught in the right corner in a maze of two defensive backs for his NFL-leading tenth touchdown catch.
+But not before the Herculean efforts of Burrow and Chase allowed the Bengals to get the ball with 1:49 left and crawl to within 35-34 when Burrow lofted his fourth touchdown pass of the night and ninth in four days on a five-yard floater that Chase caught in the right corner in a maze of two defensive backs for his NFL-leading 10th touchdown catch.

 "A cloud," Chase said of the two-man coverage.
 "The safety had inside leverage, I had an outright like inside."